mariuszmspace/my-links/README.md

 * [Use the Index, Luke](https://use-the-index-luke.com/) - SQL indexing and tuning for developers -- `collection`
 * [Vim Adventures](https://vim-adventures.com/) - A game to learn  vi / vim using your browser -- `in-browser` `tutorial`
 * [Web Security Academy](https://portswigger.net/web-security) - Free online training for the creators of Burp Suite -- `tutorial`
+* [What Happens When...
+Kubernetes Edition](https://github.com/jamiehannaford/what-happens-when-k8s) - Walks through what happens behind the scenes when you do a kubectl run -- `tutorial`
+* [WhosHere](https://github.com/curtbraz/whoshere) - Monitor an area for WiFi and Bluetooth probe requests to see when people (devices) come and go, with web UI and IFTTT webhook integraiton for Slack/SMS pushes -- `PHP`